hobart logo

 “I figured that might be the case.”
 There’d only been a limited factory run of Luminous City.
 A retail unit was hard to come by.
 I gave the employee a glum smile and left the store.

 I refreshed his Instagram.
 No updates.
 Lucas hadn’t posted since the car ride.
 I feared that I’d missed him.
-I took a seat on a bench, in front of a Build-A-Bear Workshop.
-I watched a young girl place a cloth heart into the chest of a black bear.
-White stuffing protruded from the gaping abdomen.
+I took a seat in front of Build-A-Bear Workshop and watched a young girl place a cloth heart into the chest of a black bear.
+White stuffing protruded from its gaping abdomen.
 The attendant then took the bear and sewed together its seams.
 I thought about going in and asking to make my own bear.
 I pictured the uneasy look of the attendant, searching for her manager at the cashier desk.
 The parents eyeing me as I stood next to their children, all of us waiting in line to pick out our hearts.
 It’s not like they could turn me away, a paying customer.
 And was this imagined teddy a gift for Lucas?
 I wasn’t sure.
 Maybe it was for me.
 My own little Lucas plushie, to snuggle up with at night.
 A pathetic consolation prize.

 I looked at my phone again.
 Still nothing.
 I returned to scanning the flow of shoppers.
 My eyes must have been crazed.
 A hundred shards of paranoia stabbed me simultaneously.
 This felt all too familiar.
 I was coming unglued.
 “You should leave,” I whispered to myself.
 All signs pointed toward giving up.
 For my own good.